djgroen/flee/docs/index.md

 <img src="images/flee.png" alt="flee logo" style="width: 300px; display: block; margin: 1rem 0;" />

-**flee** is an open-source agent-based modelling toolkit for simulating the movement of displaced people across geographical locations.
+**Flee** is an open-source agent-based modelling toolkit for simulating the movement of displaced people across geographical locations.

 It is designed to be used by researchers, analysts, and humanitarian organisations to understand and forecast forced displacement — whether driven by armed conflict or natural disasters.

 ---

-## What can flee do?
+## What can Flee do?

 - Simulate thousands of individual agents (people) moving through a network of locations
 - Model refugee and internally displaced person (IDP) movements during conflict situations